Chapter 01: Essentials

 If you're new to Blender or 3D graphics in general, I know these four videos might be a lot.
 The entire concept of virtual 3D space and object transformation might seem abstract at first, yet the more you practise the more you'll get familiar with them.
 Remember that learning 3D graphics is exactly the same as learning any other skill - it takes time and practise.
 You've only watched approximately 40 minutes of this course and already created your first, very simple 3D models!
 Good job with that!

 Keep on Blending and see you in the next chapter :-)

-In the Second Chapter of the free Blender 2.8 Course, we'll be getting much deeper into the interface and learning additional tools.
-This chapter will conclude with you, creating your first ever 3D scene, completely from scratch, and then rendering it and saving as an image!
+In this chapter, we'll be getting much deeper into the interface and learning additional tools.
+You will create your first-ever 3D scene, completely from scratch, and then render and save it as an image!

 Chapter 03: Edit Mode

 In this chapter we'll be exploring the Edit Mode, creating a bit more advanced 3D models step by step, ending with the cartoon stylised scene which we will render in Eevee.